felipepereira2697/head-first-java/README.md

 ﻿# Head First Java
- The main idea of this repo is to provide examples based on the Head First Java book but also other examples that might be helpful.
+ The main purpose of this repo is to provide some code samples from books, articles or internet exercises that might be interesting and helpful :)